 Number of Claims Filed

 The Boy Scouts of America has faced over 82,500 individual claims and 58,000 Matrix claims.
-These claims represent the significant number of survivors seeking compensation for the abuse they endured while participating in the Boy Scouts.
+These Matrix claims, Expedited, and Independent Review Option represent the significant number of survivors seeking compensation for the abuse they endured while participating in the Boy Scouts.
 The high volume of claims highlights the widespread nature of the issue and the significant impact it has had on countless lives.

 What’s more, this overwhelming number of claims has made it a massive task for the Trust to review and process each one, ensuring that every survivor receives the justice and compensation they deserve.
 Additionally, the large number of claims highlights the importance of the settlement in addressing the harm caused by the abuse.